nash8350/hnpp-research/src/pages/research/research.md

 ---
 templateKey: 'research-page'
 path: /research
-title: Research
+title: Research Explorer
 description: >-
-  This is a list of HNPP research papers.
+  This is a list of HNPP research papers from PubMed.
 ---